-This 1880 painting by Alfred Shape shows the rock of Maketū (at Te Maketū) near Drury.
-This was a site of a pā built by Noia, a Wai-o-Hua chief, in the mid-1700s.
-During the late 1830s another pā was built on the slopes below, by Pēpene Te Tihi, a Ngāti Tamaoho chief.
-In the 1840s Māori established extensive gardens and provided Auckland with fresh produce.
-This land was confiscated during the 1860s New Zealand Wars and Te Maketū was resettled by Pākehā farmers.
+This 1880 painting by Alfred Sharpe shows the rock of Maketū (at Te Maketū) near Drury.
+This was the site of a pā built by Noia, a Wai-o-Hua chief, in the mid-1700s.
+During the late 1830s another pā was built on the slopes below by Pēpene Te Tihi, a Ngāti Tamaoho chief.
+In the 1840s Māori established extensive gardens here and provided Auckland with fresh produce.
+This land was confiscated during the New Zealand wars of the 1860s and Te Maketū was settled by Pākehā farmers.
 A farmhouse is visible at right.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.